Sorry! Several of our web services are down. We apologize for the inconvenience.

 Large CLT buildings have been built in other parts of the world.
 The Graphite Apartments in London is a nine-story CLT building, and a 10-story residential building, Forté is nearing completion in Melbourne, Australia.

-We will continue further evaluation to determine if the Seattle Building Code should be modified to allow buildings designed with cross-laminated timber to achieve greater height.
+With the help of the CCAB’s Innovation Advisory Committee, we will continue to evaluate whether the Seattle Building Code should be modified to allow buildings designed with cross-laminated timber to achieve greater height.

 Sustainable Codes Analyst